Skip to content

 If you are uncertain if a given interruption event warrants corrections, just reach out to data@marquetteenergyanalytics.com and our data scientists would be happy to let you know what they think!

-How do I grab historical forecast data from MCast™?
+How do I grab historical forecast data from MCast?

-- If using the Hourly forecasting tool, you can view and navigate to older forecasts by clicking the forecast timestamp dropdown found on the right side of the page below the time series graph.
+• If using the Hourly forecasting tool, you can view and navigate to older forecasts by clicking the forecast date and timestamp dropdowns found along the top of the page.

 If you'd like to evaluate the accuracy of prior forecasts, the best way to do that is by comparing forecasted data to observed data.
 Your options for gathering the observed data (both for weather observations and load observations) vary, depending on which forecasting product(s) you license.